yanbingbing/bundles-loader/README.md

-# components-loader
+# bundles-loader
-components loader for webpack
+bundles loader for webpack